Fleeing suspect crashes during pursuit down I-12 Tuesday

 LIVINGSTON - A suspect fleeing authorities in Livingston Parish wrecked during an afternoon pursuit westbound on I-12 Tuesday.

-The Louisiana Attorney General's Office said it was asked to help find and arrest a suspect and the person they were after attempted to get away.
-While fleeing from law enforcement, the suspect drove onto I-12 West and crashed into someone on the interstate between Holden and Livingston.
+The Louisiana Attorney General's Office said it asked deputies to help find and arrest Steven McCarthy on warrants for possession with intent to distribute a schedule I drug, possession of a firearm and obstruction of justice.

+While fleeing from law enforcement, the McCarthy drove onto I-12 West from Albany and crashed into another car on the interstate between Holden and Livingston.

-The crash caused a seven-mile traffic jam.
+The other vehicle's driver suffered minor injures and the crash caused a seven-mile traffic jam.

+Deputies added two counts of possession with intent to distribute Schedule I drugs, fentanyl and meth, and one count each of possession of a firearm by a felon, possession of a firearm with drugs and negligent injuring.

+Deputies added they tried to stop McCarthy when he was in the middle of an alleged drug deal with Bridgette Hull.

 More News